Isvaiyah has been a licensed pharmacist at Gadjah Mada University (Indonesia) for nine years. She earned her M.Sc. from the same university.

 3) Apple Cider Vinegar

-Apple cider vinegar or ACV has antifungal properties, so it can be used to combat jock itch.
-A white vinegar is sometimes used in a similar manner, although ACV is usually considered to be a superior home remedy.
+Apple cider vinegar, or ACV, has antifungal properties, so it can be used to combat jock itch.
+White vinegar is sometimes used in a similar manner, although ACV is usually considered to be a superior home remedy.

 What to Do?

 Dilute the vinegar one to one with water, then apply it to the affected areas.
 You can soak a clean washcloth in the diluted vinegar if you wish and then apply it.
 Leave on for about thirty minutes, then dry thoroughly.

 Read More From Remedygrove

 Freshly-crushed garlic contains a number of antifungal compounds, such as ajoene and allicin.
 A scientific paper published in 1999 in the journal Arzneimittalforschung, showed that ajoene was as effective as a conventional fungicide in treating jock itch.